blimmer/cdk-github-oidc/README.md

 ### Create a Role

 Once you have a handle to a provider, you can create a role assumed by GitHub Actions.
+You grant this role permission to access the resources/APIs you need (more on that [below](#granting-permissions-to-the-role)).

 ```ts
 import { GithubActionsRole, GithubActionsIdentityProvider, BranchFilter } from "@blimmer/cdk-github-oidc";